avaines/terraform_lambda_build_options/option5/README.md

-# Option 3
+# Option 5
-Similar to option 2 though through use of s3_object and locals, terraform checks for the presence of the function code bundle with the appropriate name/tag/meta and invokes the packaging script if it doesn't exist.
+Similar to option 2, however the lambda terraform deployed is done with a dummy function, a deployment script is added to push the bundled code from S3 to the function when ready

 ![diagram](diagram.png)